amcocan/PythonSSF/README.md

-# PythonSSC Repo
+# PythonSSF Repo

-#### This repo is used to house all my labs for the SSC course.
+This repo has all my python labs from learning python basics in my System Scripting Fundamentals (SSF) course.

-- [ ] *Students please use this as a refferance, do not plagerize.
-You have been warned...*